induktio/thinker/Details.md

 26. Patch Energy Market Crash event to reduce energy reserves only by 1/4 instead of 3/4.
 27. Game will now allow reselecting units that have already skipped their turns if they have full movement points available (activate_skipped_units).
 28. Bases that have sufficient drone control facilities before the growth phase can grow without triggering possible drone riots on the same turn (delay_drone_riots).
-29. Disable DRONEREVOLT event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).
+29. Disable drone revolt event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).
 30. Whenever additional units are added in the editor mode, these are set as independent units requiring no support by default (editor_free_units).
+31. Patch captured base psych effect to last a variable time from 20 to 50 turns depending on the captured base size.
+32. Whenever a base is captured that was previously owned by a third faction and the time to assimilate the base was more than 10 turns, the previous ownership is preserved after capture.
+33. Remove refugees event from base capture when both human and alien factions are involved to avoid issues with diplomacy events on the same turn.

 Scient's patch